Computing finite index congruences of finitely presented semigroups and monoids: Introduction

 The second algorithm we present is more straightforward than the low-index congruence algorithm, and is a variation on a theme that has been suggested in numerous contexts, for example, in~\cite{Araujo2022aa,Freese2008aa, Torpey2019aa}.
 There are two main steps to this procedure.
 First, the distinct principal congruences are determined, and, second, all possible joins of the principal congruences are found.
-Unlike the low-index congruence algorithm, this can be used to find the lattice of 2-sided congruences, in addition to the 1-sided congruences, of a finite semigroup or monoid.
-It cannot however be used to compute anything about infinite finitely generated semigroups or monoids.
+Unlike the low-index congruence algorithm, this algorithm cannot be used to compute anything about infinite finitely presented semigroups or monoids.
 This second algorithm is implemented in the \GAP package \Semigroups.